 AGIBOT Humanoid Robots: Price, Specs & Where to Buy (2026)

-AGIBOT Humanoid Robots: Price, Specs & Where to Buy the #1 Shipped Humanoid (2026)
+AGIBOT Humanoid Robots: Price, Specs & Where to Buy the World's Top-Shipping Humanoid (2026)

-Independent buyer's guide to AGIBOT's full portfolio — A2, Expedition A3, G2, X2, D1 — from the company that shipped more humanoid robots than anyone in 2025.
+Independent buyer's guide to AGIBOT's full portfolio — A2, Expedition A3, G2, G2 Air, X2, D2 Max — from the company that produced its 10,000th robot in March 2026.
 Specs verified, pricing researched, alternatives compared.

 30-Second Verdict

-AGIBOT is the volume king of humanoid robotics.
-With 5,168 units shipped in 2025 — more than any other company globally — Shanghai-based AGIBOT has moved from prototype hype to production-scale reality faster than Tesla Optimus, Figure, or any Western competitor.
-Their portfolio spans six product lines: the full-size A2 bipedal humanoid ($100K–$190K), the viral Expedition A3 "kung fu robot," the industrial G2 wheeled humanoid with sub-millimeter precision, the compact X2 for education and entertainment ($20K+), and the D1 quadruped for patrol and inspection.
+AGIBOT is the volume king of humanoid robotics — and the gap is widening.
+With 10,000 robots produced by March 2026 (up from 5,168 shipped in 2025), Shanghai-based AGIBOT has declared 2026 its "Deployment Year One" and is scaling faster than any competitor globally.
+Their portfolio now spans eight product lines: the full-size A2 bipedal humanoid ($100K–$190K), the Expedition A3 "kung fu robot" (173 cm, 10-hour endurance), the industrial G2 wheeled humanoid with sub-millimeter precision, the new compact G2 Air single-arm manipulator, the compact X2 for education ($20K+), the D2 Max all-terrain autonomous quadruped, plus a full OmniHand 3 dexterous hand lineup.
 The catch?
-US availability is limited to enterprise inquiries, pricing is opaque, and Western support infrastructure barely exists.
-If you need a humanoid you can actually buy and deploy in North America today, your best options are the Unitree lineup — the G1, H1, and H2 are in stock with established distribution channels.
+US availability is still limited to enterprise inquiries, pricing remains opaque, and Western support infrastructure is minimal.
+If you need a humanoid you can actually buy and deploy in North America today, your best options are the Unitree lineup — the G1, H2, and R1 are in stock with established distribution channels.

 AGIBOT Quick Facts